This has never happened: Russia will be divided into several parts

 True, reform will face obstacles.
 Regional elites will resist her.
 The authorities will have to renew the staff and strengthen the fight against corruption.

-This problem will help to resolve the bill on the allocation in the country of 14 macro-regions.
-In each of them it is supposed to single out at least one major center of economic growth.
+This problem can be solved by a bill on the allocation of 14 macro-regions in the country.
+In each of them it is proposed to allocate at least one large center economic growth.
 In addition, it is necessary to develop infrastructure facilities that would allow these regions to gain access to major transport routes and international markets.
-It is expected that such measures will smooth out inequalities in the development of regions and ensure a common economic rise.
+It is assumed that such measures will smooth out the inequality in regional development and ensure general economic growth.

 Now many cities are poorly connected.
 As a result, citizens have to fly to Moscow, then to fly somewhere else.
 Anyway, too much in Russia is tied to Moscow and St. Petersburg.
 Young people are striving to these cities, and inequality between regions is only growing.